 Another view of the Siqujor Port from the ‘I love Siquijor’ Sign.
 It was low tide when we arrived so you’ll see some people walking around.

 One of the park’s receiving or reception areas.
-It is located near the centre of the park.
+It is located near the center of the park.

 The Balete Bistro where the fish spa can be availed.
-There is a restaurant at the second floor of the structure and some souvenir stalls at the first floor.
+There is a restaurant on the second floor of the structure and some souvenir stalls on the first floor.